Glorious Qur'an on Menstruation

 The Qur'an does not say a believing woman cannot make ablution while in menstruation (the purpose of ablution is symbolic and not to physically clean).
 Therefore, salah may be performed as normal.
 The Qur'an also does not require believers to make ablution in order to touch or hold a copy of the Qur'an to begin with for ablution to be a concern.

 One may argue that traditionalists only prohibit these rituals of worship due to physical not spiritual uncleanliness.
 This is not true.
-If it is not for spiritual uncleanliness, then what is wrong with a menstruating woman simply sitting inside a mosque, when she can function and be everywhere else?
+If it is not for spiritual uncleanliness, then what is wrong with a menstruating woman simply sitting inside a mosque, when she can function and be everywhere else (such as a supermarket)?
 Ablution is not required in order to be inside a mosque!
 Why can she not observe the fasts if she wants to keep them and feels fit to do so?
 Ablution is not required while keeping fasts either (in both cases, neither by Quranic nor traditional standards).

 Believing women in menstruation are permitted to carry out all forms of worship the Qur'an advises on.
 The only prohibition in the Qur'an during menstruation is sexual intercourse.